-Send your MR request to the address of the office on the decision letter (or for Universal Credit, via your online journal).
-The decision maker should send a new decision detailing whether they have changed their original decision, once they have all the information they need.
+Send your MR request to the address of the office on the decision letter (or for UC, via your online journal).
+In the letter or request, explain that you want an MR decision, not just an explanation of the decision.
+The decision maker should send a new decision detailing whether they have changed their original decision.